 Supplies You Will Need for Mobile Massage

-- Credit card processing equipment and cash change (Though I typically like to collect payment ahead of time, this way you know people are more committed.
+- Credit card processing equipment and cash change – (Though I typically like to collect payment ahead of time, this way you know people are more committed to their massage.
 It also eliminates some of the hassles of getting packed up after you have finished the treatment.)

 - Stool (This is optional, but I highly recommend it, I never travel without my stool.)

 Traveling to our clients can be very lucrative!
 If you charge as you should.
 If you feel like your body can handle it, you have clear, established boundaries, and you enjoy seeing new locations, you may LOVE outcall massage.
 Maybe you find yourself gravitating toward this type of work for a season of your career.
 Then you get pregnant or have an injury, and it no longer seems as desirable.
 RESPECT the stage of life you are in and build your career around these stages.